aws-observability/aws-o11y-recipes/docs/recipes/amg-athena-plugin.md

-For our setup it doesn't matter what option you choose (network interfaces, subnet, or VPC), as long as you publish them to an S3 bucket in Parquet format as shwon below:
+For our setup it doesn't matter what option you choose (network interfaces, subnet, or VPC), as long as you publish them to an S3 bucket in Parquet format as shown below:

 ![Screen shot of the EC2 console "Create flow log" panel](../images/ec2-vpc-flowlogs-creation.png)

-Now, again via the [Athena console][athena-console] import the VPC flow logs data into the same database you imported the OSM data, or create a new one, if you prefer to do so.
+Now, again via the [Athena console][athena-console], create the table for the VPC flow logs data in the same database you imported the OSM data, or create a new one, if you prefer to do so.

 Use the following SQL query and make sure that you're replacing